Living and learning through service

 What makes SERVE special?

 Our students come from a variety of backgrounds, perspectives, and majors, united by their passion for service and interest in social issues.
-They form tight bonds by living together, taking introductory SERVE courses, serving in the community, and having fun.
+They form tight bonds by living, taking introductory SERVE courses, serving in the community, and having fun - together.
 Here are some of the ways they’ve helped make SERVE home:

 In fall 2012, SERVE received two prestigious national awards.
 The Bronze Certificate from the National Association of Student Personnel Administrators (NASPA), is an excellence award based on whether the applicant program demonstrates having a positive influence on student education.